tlongers/doccydoc/sphinx/source/persons_extra.rst

 **Description**

-A unique 32 character code assigned to each person in the dataset, as already recorded in the ``person:id:admin`` field of the `Persons`__ sheet.
+A unique 32 character code assigned to each person in the dataset, as already recorded in the ``person:id:admin`` field of the :doc:`persons` sheet.

 **Type of field**